Jamf-Concepts/wallpaper-designer/README.md

 * iOS 8 and above (Supervised)
 * iPadOS 13.1 and above (Supervised)

 Different organizations use this feature in different ways, or not at all.
-For example, many device administrators prefer to let users with individually-assigned devices set them up with whatever look and feel the user enjoys.
-Others (especially those with shared-use/cart devices in education, retail, or industry settings), will heavily customize things like background images and Home Screen icon arrangement so all devices have a the same setup.
-That way anyone can pick up any device and have a consistent experience.
+For example, many device administrators prefer to leave the choice of wallpapers to their users with individually-assigned devices.
+Others (especially those with shared-use/cart devices in education, retail, or industry settings), will heavily customize things like background images and Home Screen icon arrangement so all devices have the same setup.
+That way their users have a consistent experience on any device.

-In Jamf Pro, Wallpaper deployment is typically accomplished using the "Action" button available on the mobile device inventory or Advanced Search device listing screens.
+In Jamf Pro, Wallpaper may be deployed to a series of devices using the "Action" button available on device listing screens like inventory list, advanced search, or when viewing group membership.
+A tutorial video is available from [Lesson 15: Advanced Searches and Actions | Jamf 100 Course](https://www.youtube.com/watch?v=ZNJxGaf0s5k).

-The process can also be automated in a Mobile Device Smart Group's "Automated Management" tab.
+Wallpaper deployment can also be configured in a Mobile Device Smart Group's "Automated Management" tab.

 ![](images/smart-group-wallpaper.png)

 Smart groups allow a lot of flexibility for determining which devices get which image.
 For example, you could set a special lock-screen image to quickly see which devices have a special set of restrictions when they've been switched to test-taking mode.
 The set-wallpaper command will be issued any time a device falls into the smart group.
-In addition, the desired wallpaper will be automatically applied if the device is reset.
+The Smart Group automation method also allows you to automatically re-install your desired wallpaper automatically if the device is reset and re-enrolled in Jamf Pro.

 These capabilities will satisfy most needs, but they won't be of much help if you have 1,000 iPads and you want the device's serial number to appear on the Lock Screen of every device.
 The Wallpaper app will save you the trouble of making 1,000 image files and deploying them by hand.

 ## Notices

 Please be aware that wallpaper images are stored in Jamf Pro's database.
-We've seen customers set wallpaper on many thousands of devices without issue, but you should take care not to send out wallpaper to too many devices at once.
+We've seen customers set wallpaper on many thousands of devices, but you should take care not to send out wallpaper to too many devices at once.
 Avoid constantly re-issuing new wallpaper designs, and don't send images with resolutions that far exceed what a device can actually display.

 Test your setting on a variety of test devices and do your rollouts in phases.
-Image processing for a large fleet will take some time and deploying the images will consume server resources.
+Image processing for a large fleet will take some time.
+Deploying the images will consume server resources.

 Wallpaper is offered as a [Jamf Concept](https://concepts.jamf.com/child_pages/about.html) app and is licensed under the terms of the [Concepts Use Agreement](https://resources.jamf.com/documents/jamf-concept-projects-use-agreement.pdf).
-If you have feedback, please feel free to open a discussion or [file an issue](https://github.com/Jamf-Concepts/wallpaper-designer/issues).
+If you have feedback, please feel free to open a discussion or [file an issue](https://github.com/Jamf-Concepts/wallpaper-designer/issues) in the project's GitHub repository.

 ## Setup

 ### Permissions

-Check that the user you'll use to login to the Wallpaper app has at least these permissions:
+The Wallpaper Designer app requires a login for Jamf Pro.
+Check that your user has at least these permissions:

 | Section                  | Permissions                           |
 |--------------------------|---------------------------------------|